nodejs/modules/doc/plan-for-new-modules-implementation.md

 * Dual CommonJS/ESM packages: See previous section.
   - One alternative proposal is `require` of ESM: https://github.com/nodejs/modules/issues/299.
-  - **Status**: `--experimental-conditional-exports` will unflag by January 2020 unless alternative approach reaches consensus.
+  - **Status**: `--experimental-require-target` will unflag by the end of January 2020 unless consensus is reached on an alternative approach.
+The flag may be dropped sooner if a consensus is reached, either for an alternative solution or for `--experimental-require-target`.

 * A loaders solution that supports all items in the [features list in our README](https://github.com/nodejs/modules/#features).
   - Discussion: https://github.com/nodejs/modules/issues/351.